 If you take Marine Ecology or the Biology of Marine Invertebrates, you can participate in an optional five-day field trip to the Duke Marine Laboratory in Beaufort, North Carolina.
 On these trips, you stay in the residence halls at the Marine Lab campus while collecting organisms and conducting experiments in the local marine habitats.
 In Biology of Marine Invertebrates, we travel near the end of the semester; you observe the organisms covered in class in their natural habitats.
 In Marine Ecology, we travel early in the semester; on this trip, you conduct experiments and collect samples that form the basis of the laboratory exercises for the remainder of the semester.
-We also offer a freshwater ecology field experience with our Limnology course, in which you will learn water quality analysis and fish and invertebrate sampling techniques that are similar to oceanographic research methods.
-In this program, you travel to southern Indiana, the Hocking Hills area in southeastern Ohio, or the mountains of southwestern Virginia, where you survey a variety of streams while camping at sites near the streams.
+Our Freshwater Ecology course offers regular field experiences to sites near campus, as well as applied conservation projects, as part of the course.
+You will learn water quality analysis and biological sampling techniques similar to oceanographic research methods.

 Off-campus programs with marine focus: